-Shiloh Secondary Entrance - Outside Door -north side
+Shiloh Secondary Entrance - Outside Door - east side

 - All other entrances and doors will be locked between 8:15 a.m.
-3:40 p.m. including, but not limited to the hallway doors which lead to both elementary/secondary hallways, and the cafeteria; Special Events Center doors on both the north and south sides of the school; the athletic hallway located on the east side of the main building; and the Learning Center. - NO PARENTS/VISITORS are allowed to enter any of Shiloh Athletic dressing rooms from the numbered outside entrance doors including the Football Overhead door or the inside Athletic hallway doors. - All visitors are required to sign-in and wear a yellow visitors tag when in hallways, classrooms, or lunchroom of Shiloh Christian School. - Student visitors from other schools are not allowed on campus during the school day.
+3:40 p.m. including, but not limited to the hallway doors which lead to both elementary/secondary hallways, and the cafeteria; Special Events Center doors on both the north and south sides of the school; the athletic hallway located on the east side of the main building; and the Learning Center. - NO PARENTS/VISITORS are allowed to enter any of Shiloh Athletic dressing rooms from the numbered outside entrance doors including the Football Overhead door or the inside Athletic hallway doors. - All visitors are required to sign-in and wear a Lobby Guard visitors tag when in hallways, classrooms, or lunchroom of Shiloh Christian School. - Student visitors from other schools are not allowed on campus during the school day.
 Students from other schools on campus for any reason without prior permission from school administration may face criminal charges. - Due to our full enrollment, no one will be allowed to shadow Shiloh students without prior permission from the Secondary administration.
-Only students who are seeking enrollment and have started the enrollment process will be allowed to shadow. - Access points into Shiloh Christian School are electronically controlled by the school's bell schedule system and Access Cards.
+Only students who are seeking enrollment and have started the enrollment process will be allowed to shadow. - Access points into Shiloh Christian School are electronically controlled by the school's bell schedule system and Access Cards. - Students may have food delivered to the secondary entrance.
+However, the food must be delivered by 12:10 p.m. for students to receive their food.
+The school is not responsible for notifying students of the food drop off or any payment of food items.
+Delivered food not picked up by 12:45 p.m. will be discarded.